joshprk/agentrec/README.md

 pip install -r requirements.txt
 ```

+A LLM is also necessary, which must allow the input and output of an OpenAI
+formatted context.
+More details about implementing this are in the documentation.

 A synthetic dataset can be generated using the `agentrec.datasets.PromptPool`
 class.
 A list of agent names must be given, which can have optional
 descriptions and examples tied to them.
 This dataset can then be saved through
 serializing the `PromptPool`.
 A usage example is given in `test.py`.
+Note that
+a Huggingface API key must be inserted in `.env`.